 “All drivers and their passengers deserve to be confident that bus and truck drivers are safe and sober,” said U.S. Secretary of Transportation Ray LaHood.

 A total of 287 drivers face fines and may be barred from operating a commercial motor vehicle.
-A 2/?p=1007 study by FMCSA found drug use was the most common cause of trucking accidents — Prescription or illegal drug use was involved in 26 percent of trucking crashes.
+A 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ study by FMCSA found drug use was the most common cause of trucking accidents — Prescription or illegal drug use was involved in 26 percent of trucking crashes.

 Fatal accidents involving large trucks jumped nearly 10 percent in 2010, according to statistics released last month by the National Highway Traffic Safety Administration.
 Even as the overall number of motor vehicle fatalities has declined nationwide, more trucks on the road increases the risk of an accident for everyone.
 USDOT reports there were 7.8 million heavy trucks on the road in 2000, compared to 10.7 million in 2010.
 Alabama trucking accidents claimed 105 lives that year.